OXID-eSales/developer_documentation/modules/using_namespaces_in_modules.rst

 -------------------

 Installing a module can be done as before by copying the module sources into the shop's module directory (old style) and then activating the module in the shop admin backend.
-With OXID eShop V6 we now also have the possibility to let composer handle retrieving and copying the module sources to the correct location for you.
+With namespaces in OXID eShop we have the possibility to let composer handle retrieving and copying the module sources to the correct location for you.
 You still have to activate the module in the shop admin either way.